rust-lang/rfcs/text/0000-maybe-dangling.md

 - The most obvious alternative is to declare `ManuallyDrop` to be that magic type with the memory model exception.
   This has the disadvantage that one risks memory leaks when all one wants to do is pass around data of some `T` without upholding reference liveness.
     For instance, the third example would have to remember to call `drop` on the `buffer`.
+    This alternative has the advantage that we avoid introducing another type, and it is future-compatible with factoring that aspect of `ManuallyDrop` into a dedicated type in the future.
 - The other alternative is to change the memory model such that the example code is fine as-is.
   There are several variants of this:
     - [Make all examples legal] All newtype wrappers behave the way `MaybeDangling` is specified in this RFC.